Continuing our Progress

 Board Diversity Scholarships

-The Government Board Diversity Scholarship Program is a joint initiative of the Tasmanian Government and the Australian Institute of Company Directors (AICD).
+The Tasmanian Governments Communities Tasmania - Women's Leadership Scholarships: Board Diversity Scholarship is a partnership between Tasmanian Government and the Australian Institute of Company Directors (AICD).

-The Program aims to increase the number of Tasmanian women with the skills needed to serve as a Company Director and as members of government boards and committees.
+The Program aims to increase the number of Tasmanian women with the skills needed to serve as a Company Director and as members of government, private and not-for-profit boards and committees.